Ghost in the Machine (album): Artwork and titling

 Much of the material on the album was inspired by Arthur Koestler's The Ghost in the Machine, which also provided the title.
 It was the first Police album to bear an English-language title.
 In his younger days Sting was an avid reader of Koestler.
+Koestler said he was "slightly tickled" by the homage.
+In the 2012 Can't Stand Losing You: Surviving the Police documentary, Summers commented that the title felt fitting as he was going through a divorce at the time and the band was not getting along during production.
 The subsequent Police album Synchronicity was inspired by Koestler's The Roots of Coincidence, which mentions Carl Jung's theory of synchronicity.

-The cover art for Ghost in the Machine features a sixteen-segment display-inspired graphic that depicts the heads of the three band members, each with a distinctive hair style (from left to right, Andy Summers, Sting with spiky hair, and Stewart Copeland with a fringe); the band was unable to decide on a photograph to use for the cover.
-Wire bonds can be seen on the original issue vinyl album cover, suggesting perhaps that the display is a photographic collage.
-The graphic was designed by Mick Haggerty.
+The cover art for Ghost in the Machine features a sixteen-segment display-inspired graphic that depicts the heads of the three band members, each with a distinctive hairstyle.
 The album's cover is ranked at number 45 on VH1's "50 Greatest Album Covers".

 Commercial performance

 Ghost in the Machine debuted at number one on the UK Albums Chart and spent three weeks atop the chart.
 In the United States, it reached number two on the Billboard 200.

-"Omegaman" was chosen by A&M Records to be the first single from the album, but according to Andy Summers, Sting refused to allow its release in single form.
-"Invisible Sun" was ultimately released as the album's first single in the UK and was a great success, reaching number two on the UK Singles Chart, even though its music video was banned by the BBC for including footage of the conflict in Northern Ireland.
+According to Andy Summers, "Omegaman" was chosen by A&M Records to be the first single from the album, but Sting refused to allow it.
+"Invisible Sun" was ultimately released as the album's first single in the UK and was a success, reaching number two on the UK Singles Chart, even though its music video was banned by the BBC for including footage of the conflict in Northern Ireland.

 "Every Little Thing She Does Is Magic" was released as the album's second overall single, and as the first single in most other territories, becoming the band's fourth UK number one and peaking at number three on the US Billboard Hot 100.
 "Spirits in the Material World" followed, peaking at number 12 in the UK and number 11 in the US.
 "Secret Journey" was released as a single in the US, where it charted at number 46.